• Skip to main content

 Celebrities who lived in Mayfair plaque

-Big celebrities such as Jude Law may not be clearly evident at Punchbowl, the Mayfair pub on Farm Street Guy Ritchie bought in 2008 (and sold in 2013), but this 300 hundred year old watering hole may still harbour them.
+Big celebrities such as Jude Law may not be clearly evident at Punchbowl, the Mayfair pub on Farm Street that Guy Ritchie bought in 2008 (and sold in 2013), but this 300-hundred-year-old watering hole may still harbour them.

-What is my secret source you ask?
-My friend’s husband got lost looking for the toilet and ended up upstairs in a private room which, he said, was full of people.
+What is my secret source ?
+My friend’s husband got lost in the pub looking for the toilet and ended up upstairs in a private room which, he said, was full of cool people.
 Is that scientific research or what?

 Guy Ritchie's pub The Punchbowl in Mayfair London